omshcl/omsui/oms/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.2.

+## Angular Documentation

+Use the following command to generate documentation for the project in local server

+`compodoc -p tsconfig.app.json -s -o`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.